-There are some features that qBittorrent offers which uTorrent does not, including email notifications for completed downloads and web-based remote management.
+There are some features that qBittorrent offers that uTorrent does not, including email notifications for completed downloads and web-based remote management.

 Moving on to the uTorrent interface, we have some glaring differences we can notice right away:

-All the same controls are here, we can add links or files and control priority with buttons.
-Overall, the design of the interface seems a little bit more polished for uTorrent.
-All the typical tabs are available for displaying files, info, peers, etc. for the selected torrent.
+All the same controls are here: we can add links or files and control priority with buttons.
+Overall, interface design seems a little bit more polished for uTorrent.
+All the typical tabs are available for displaying files, info, peers, etc., for the selected torrent.

 There are also links to get torrent files and upgrade to pro, as well as social media links.
 The dropdown menus at the top are significantly more minimal, but all the same functionality is available.

-It’s worthwhile to note that uTorrent has links to forums and other useful resources which qBittorrent can’t really match.
+It’s worth noting that uTorrent has links to forums and other useful resources that qBittorrent can’t really match.
 There’s also an RSS downloader function and the ability to link mobile devices.
 The options menu is also a lot more versatile, with dozens of extra options compared to qBittorrent: